 The Corson House

-Taigh Corson is named in honour of Mr. and Mrs. Henry Corson, who were friends of Alexander Graham Bell, who bought this wondrous piece of property, and built the original Keltic Lodge(circa 1910) as a summer retreat from the heat of the city.
+Taigh Corson is named in honour of Mr. and Mrs. Henry Corson (friends of Alexander Graham Bell) who bought this wondrous piece of property, and built the original Keltic Lodge in 1910 as a summer retreat from the hustle of the city.

 The Stanley Thompson House